andrejlukic/fin-news-data-collection/README.md

 # Scraping financial news using scrapy

-Scraper consists of three spiders, IndiaTimes, Reuters and BusinessStandard and uses scrapy.
+Scraper consists of some predefined spiders to collect news from e.g. Reuters and BusinessStandard

 ### Description